suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 1. Wait until the resource has been created.

 1. Select the newly created resource and click on  **Use resource**.
-The Get started with Speech page is displayed.
+The Get Started with Speech page is displayed.

     ![](media/06.png)